 5) Will My Driver’s License Be Suspended If I Am Convicted of an Exhibition of Speed Offense?

 No, Exhibition of speed offenses are not punished by driver’s license suspensions in California.

 What Our Clients Say

-At the Aizman Law Firm, our experienced Los Angeles DUI attorneys can help you with questions you might have about getting your DUI charge reduced to a non-alcohol related offense, such an exhibition of speed offense.
-If you need to speak to a DUI attorney about your DUI case, please call our office3 at: (818) 351-9555.
+At the Aizman Law Firm, our experienced attorneys can help you with questions you might have about getting your charges reduced to a non-alcohol related offense, such an exhibition of speed offense.
+If you need to speak to an attorney about your DUI case, please call our office at: (818) 351-9555.

 Request A Free Consultation 818-351-9555

 - California Vehicle Code 23109(a) – A person shall not engage in a motor vehicle speed contest on a highway.
 As used in this section, a motor vehicle speed contest includes a motor vehicle race against another vehicle, a clock, or other timing device.
 For purposes of this section, an event in which the time to cover a prescribed route of more than 20 miles is measured, but where the vehicle does not exceed the speed limits, is not a speed contest [↩]

 - California Vehicle Code 23109(c) – A person shall not engage in a motor vehicle exhibition of speed on a highway, and a person shall not aid or abet in a motor vehicle exhibition of speed on any highway. [↩]